-Organize your tools (whatever you need to do your project) and make space in your calendar.
-Starting April 7th, do your project and post every day until July 15th.
+Organize your tools (that's whatever you need to do your project) and make space in your calendar.
+Starting February 13th, do your project and post every day until May 24th.
 It's okay if you miss a day!
 Keep going.
-However many days it takes you to do your project is perfect.
-Reading this after April 7th?
-Any day is a good day to start your own #The100DayProject.
+However many days it takes you to do your project is perfect 💯

 So many things!
 Depends on what you're looking to get out of it.
 Want to build your portfolio?
 Write a book?
 Practice a skill or get better at using a tool?
 Just have fun?
-Get clear on what you want out of the project.
+Get clear on your motivations and goals.

 Once you have an idea, here are some practical tips:

 Make sure you can do it in 5-10 minutes a day.
 More time is nice if you have it, but if it's a really time-consuming project you probably won't do it every day.

 Make sure the tools you need to do your project are accessible and portable.
 Will it fit in your purse or backpack?
 Can you travel with it (you know, when we can travel again)?
 They should also be financially accessible – there's no reason you have to buy an expensive new tool (unless you really want to and it’s in your budget).

 Pick something generative.
 For example, one year Lindsay pulled a tarot card every day.
 When Michael Bierut started the project, he drew an image every day based on a photo in The New York Times.
 What's something that can help do the deciding for you?

 Then whatever project you choose, think about how you can make it easier and more fun!
 You’re more likely to follow through if it’s something you look forward to doing.